algorandlabs/smart-asa/README.md

 ### 2. Conscious Smart ASA Destroy

-Upon a call to `asset_destroy`, the `GlobalState` of the Smart ASA App is initialized and the underlying ASA destroyed.
+Upon a call to `asset_destroy`, the `GlobalState` of the Smart ASA App is initialized and the Underlying ASA destroyed.
 However, the `LocalState` of opted-in users is not affected.
 Let's consider the case a `manager` invokes an `asset_destroy` over `Smart ASA A` and afterwards an `asset_create` to instantiate `Smart ASA B` with the same *Smart ASA App*.

 - Eve was opted-in to *Smart ASA App* and was not frozen;
 - Bob (manager) destroys `Smart ASA A` (assuming `circulating_supply = 0`);